 The SUNFISH Platform is a modular software solution that enables the dynamic and secure creation of cloud federations and their management.
 Its components interact between each other to establish the FaaS approach but their use is not limited to this as all of them can be deployed independently.
 While realising the SUNFISH platform and its components, technical partners used GitHub, a repository hosting service, in order to maintain an open and sharing collaboration platform and to favour accessibility and wide distribution – present and future – of the Project’s products.
-This documentation is available at
+To ensure a more direct and easy access to technical documentation, the Consortium has created the SUNFISH platform accessibility interface with the purpose of i) making the Project outcomes more usable and deployable also for a wider and non-specialised audience, ii) simplifying information searches, iii) allowing information to be understood, iv) assuring future accessibility and sustainability.
+The documentation is available at

 SUNFISH Platform Components are: